Atkinson-Lab/Post-QC/README.md

 1. Extract only autosomes in data file
 2. Find and get rid of duplicate loci
 3. Update SNP IDs to dbsnp 144 (Sherry et al., 2001)
-4. Orient data to 1000 genome reference
+4. Orient data to 1000 genome reference.
+This involves 3 substeps:
      a.
 Find and remove indels
      b.
 Find and remove loci not found in 1000 genome, or that have different coding alleles than 1000 genome (tri-allelic, for example)
      c.
 Flip alleles that are on the wrong strand